AdamPippert/OpenTaskSchema/utils/DSPY2OTS.md

-DSPy2JOTH script - convert a set of tasks defined in a .dspy file to a decomposed JOTH object
+DSPy2OTS script - convert a set of tasks defined in a .dspy file to a decomposed OTS object

 ## Instructions: